- The Origin: Renzo & Renato Rossetti

-In 2004 and 2008, they opened a franchise store in Dubai and one store in Hong Kong.
+In 2004 and 2008, they opened a franchise store in Dubai.
 As China started being the new luxury market, 2010 saw the brand opening its stores in China.

 In 2011, Fratelli Rossetti collaborated with the Californian Designer George Esquivel, combining the quality of the brand with the innovative colour matches, for their Spring/Summer collection.
 The same year itself, a virtual store was launched for online sales.
 In 2012, the brand teamed up with NBC Sports for Super Bowl, providing commentators covering the football event with footwear.

 In the same year itself, they launched ‘made to measure’ service.
 Fratelli Rossetti launched a limited edition collection for the online platform shoescribe.
 The ‘Toledo Experience’ was a live show to the audience showcasing the famous hand-colouring technique, happened at the Montenapoleone in Milan in 2013.
 To strengthen the brand’s presence in Far East, a 100 square meter store in Taiwan was opened, in the Mall of Taipei in the same year.

 In 2015, the brand proposed ‘A tribute to Brera’ their iconic moccasin.
 The same year the brand introduced Dandy, the derby in mirror versions.
 Also, #sexyinflats was a project done, dedicated to women who can feel sexy even without their heels on.
 The year was closed with a turnover of €72 million year, which was 4% higher than the previous year, showing the brand has the correct direction for growth.